GLOBAL SELLING BLOG

 Amazon Global Selling: Easy e-commerce exports and hassle-free shipping

-Starting an export journey can be intimidating for Indian businesses and MSMEs, and that is where Amazon Global Selling can help.
 If you are a business owner and you want to sell your products to the world, Amazon Global Selling enables you to list and sell ‘Made in India’ products on 18 Amazon global marketplaces.
-As an e-commerce exports program, Amazon Global Selling provides support and guidance at every step of your exports journey – documents and licenses, shipping, payments, advertising, and more.
+As an e-commerce export program, Amazon Global Selling provides support and guidance at every step of your export journey, connecting you to Amazon’s Service Provider Network for tailored compliance, payments, and logistics support.

 Registered sellers can choose to ship their products by themselves through Merchant Fulfilled Network (MFN) or they can opt for Fulfillment by Amazon (FBA) and outsource order fulfillment to Amazon including packing, storage, delivery, and returns.
 Amazon Global Selling simplifies the process of international shipping to the world, helping businesses navigate customs and reach a vast audience.